FruitbatM/amaris-chocolate/README.md

 > 9. [Disclaimer](#disclaimer)

 # Overview
-This is a website for **Amaris Chocolate**, an existing small producer of handcrafted bean to to bar dark chocolates from Croatia.
+This is a website for **Amaris Chocolate**, an existing small producer of handcrafted bean to bar dark chocolates from Croatia.
 Their chocolates are made with the high percentage of cocoa parts (70% or more).
 Bean to Bar chocolate production is a specific method of chocolate crafting practiced by chocolate makers that are involved at every stage of the process that the cacao bean goes through.